chengzhao41/FSND-P4-Design-A-Game/README.md

 ##Game Description:
 Tic-tac-toe (also known as Noughts and crosses or Xs and Os) is a game for two players, X and O, who take turns marking the spaces in a 3×3 grid.
 The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row wins the game.
-Many different Guess a Number games can be played by many different Users at any given time.
+Many different games can be played by many different Users at any given time.
 Each game can be retrieved or played by using the path parameter `urlsafe_game_key`.